sesha-2k3/sde-n-dbms/README.md

 ## About This Repo

-This repository documents my journey from ML/Data Science into production-grade software development.
+This repository documents my journey from ML/Data Science into software development.
 Each day folder contains notes, code samples, and mini-projects that reinforce key concepts.
 The goal isn't to become an expert in a week — it's to build a strong mental model and a reference I can revisit.

-**My Background:** MS CS @ Northeastern | Python, FastAPI, Docker, SQL, MongoDB, AWS, ML/NLP pipelines.
 **The Gap:** Software architecture, testing discipline, CI/CD workflows, system design thinking, and deeper DBMS internals.

+---

+## The Project — FitTrack: Diet & Workout Tracker

+Instead of disconnected toy examples, the entire 7-day SWE track builds one real application end-to-end: a **client-facing Diet & Workout Tracking System** designed for personal trainers.

+**The scenario:** You are a personal trainer.
+Your clients log in to the app, see a personalized dashboard with a welcome message, today's notes from you, and two main tabs — **Workout** and **Diet**.
+Under Workout, they pick from a checklist of three modes: **Strength**, **Cardio**, or **Rest**.
+Each day's progress is tracked, logged, and visible over time.

+This project grows daily — from a raw API on Day 1, to a tested, Dockerized, CI/CD-enabled full-stack app by Day 7.

 ---